Cybersource JWT Authentication with Message-Level Encryption (MLE)

 The two key types differ only in identity.
 The claim set, the digest, and MLE are otherwise identical:

-• Standard key: iss and the signing certificate’s common name are your merchant ID.
+issand the signing certificate’s common name are your merchant ID. - Meta key: a portfolio-level key that can act for many merchants.

 See it all together